aryarm/varCA/README.md

 # files and directories

 ### [Snakefile](Snakefile)
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for calling variants from a set of ATAC-seq reads.
-This pipeline is made up of two subworkflows:
+This pipeline automatically executes two subworkflows:

 1. the [`prepare` subworkflow](rules/prepare.smk), which prepares the reads for classification and
 2. the [`classify` subworkflow](rules/classify.smk), which creates a VCF containing predicted variants